 If you know how to properly apply a user story in your project, you will produce reliable and high-quality software and win the trust of your clients.
 Follow these additional recommendations for preparing a successful user story:

 - Try to describe your stories in a brief form.

 - When writing a user story, think from your client’s point of view.

 - Define confirmation items before the development process starts.

 - Estimate the story before its delivery to understand that your team’s workload is under control.

 - Remember that requirements are found with the end-users, not by the development team.

 - Optimize communication to understand what the end-user wants.

-By considering the type of user, what they strive to accomplish, and why they want to accomplish certain tasks, user stories provide Agile teams with clarity on their projects and inform about what they should create.
+By considering the type of user, what they strive to accomplish, and why they want to accomplish certain tasks, user stories bring in clarity to Agile projects.

 By understanding how to write effective and trustful user stories, you will be able to communicate and optimize the work that needs to be done.